 “Knowledge workers”?
 You mean people who actually know how to do their jobs?
 This is the vapid whinging of the fat kid who never got picked to play football at recess and, instead of playing another game or whoa I don’t know, losing weight or something, throws a fit until the teacher forces one of the teams to accept him.
 He’ll likely be relegated to an entirely superfluous position; in the STEM field, these posts are known as HR or “diversity and inclusion”.
 And while unnecessary, they’re most certainly not unobtrusive.

 No, it’s as if the fat kid, instead of just going off and being fat by himself, took it upon himself to badger and bully his teammates into also becoming fat, thereby impairing their skill as well.
-Do we really want our Silicon Valley vanguard captained by a cult of choleric, Marxist crybullies?
+Do we really want our Silicon Valley vanguard captained by a cult of choleric, communist crybullies?